-For an enhanced sexual experience during your dry days, check out Passion Lubes, the best selling lubricant on Amazon.
+For an enhanced sexual experience during your dry days, check out Shibari Water-based Personal Lubricant.

-3. The 3rd Consecutive Day Your Temperature Remains High
+3. The 3rd Consecutive Day Your Temperature Remains Hig

 If your temperature continues to remain high for 3 days or more, you’re considered safe to have unprotected sex after the 3rd day.